- Will you run my Public Liability Claim No Win No Fee?

 - any future loss of earnings as a result of lost capacity to work.

 - paid or gratuitous care and assistance by family, friends or hired help.

-The following three things must be proven:
+To win a public liability claim in Queensland, the following three things must be proven:

 - You were owed a ‘duty of care’ by whoever was at fault.

 - The person or organisation at fault failed to provide this duty of care.